• Skip to primary navigation

 It’s a Win with My Recipes

-slice of strawberry rhubarb skillet cake with whipped cream is one of my winning recipes
+Slice of strawberry rhubarb skillet cake with whipped cream.

 It’s a win with my recipes.
 Lately, I have had a fun run of good luck in recipe contests.
 This recipe for SKILLET ROASTED SICILIAN CAULIFLOWER RED LENTIL PENNE took an honorable mention in the Explore Cuisine contest and this recipe, SALTED CHOCOLATE PEAR POUND CAKE, won the dessert category in USA Pears.
 Finally, my entry into the Coast Packing Company #lardlovers contest took a second place.
 Such a thrill when my recipes win.
 Here is the recipe.